Artur (footballer, born 1998)

-Artur Victor Guimarães (born 15 February 1998), simply known as Artur, is a Brazilian professional footballer who plays as forward for Red Bull Bragantino.
+Artur Victor Guimarães (born 15 February 1998), simply known as Artur, is a Brazilian professional footballer who plays as a winger for Botafogo.

 Club career

 Palmeiras

 Born in Fortaleza, Ceará, Artur moved to Campo Maior, Piauí at the age of three, but returned to his hometown ten years later.
 He immediately joined Ceará's youth setup, and moved to Palmeiras in 2015.
 On 21 October 2016, he signed a new five-year contract with the latter club.